-- Medical texts books;
+- Medical textbooks;

 - Clinical guidelines;

 - Peer-reviewed literature;

-- Recommendations from medical and/or laboratory associations
+- Recommendations from medical and / or laboratory associations

-4) Changes to the state of the art - what should be considered?
+- 4) Changes to the state of the art what should be considered?

-In light of ongoing technological advancement and adoption of innovative medical solutions, the evolution of state of the art is inevitable.
-In such cases, manufacturers should evaluate the intended purpose, the acceptability of the benefit-risk ratio and the clinical benefit assessments, to verify if the device can continue to be regarded as state of the art.
+In light of ongoing technological developments and adoption of innovative medical solutions, the evolution of state of the art is inevitable.
+In such cases, manufacturers should evaluate the intended purpose, the acceptability of the benefit-risk ratio and the clinical benefit assessments, to verify whether the device can continue to be regarded as state of the art.
 This is particularly relevant for the first IVDR assessment of a device placed on the market under the IVD Directive a long time ago.
 Furthermore, TR 24971 advises the manufacturers to consider the availability or non-availability of adequate diagnostic alternatives for the clinical condition in the intended population as well as the associated risks and benefits.

+Although state of the art refers to current knowledge and practice, this does not mean that state of the art in medicine must always evolve rapidly.
 Individual IVD devices have occasionally been questioned about still being state of the art in medicine, although they are still part of the clinical routine in Europe and elsewhere.
-Examples of such devices are shown in the table below along with the rationale as to why they are still state of the art and in clinical practice, sometimes in different and/or additional intended purposes / uses (for which clinical evidence is required).

-Table 3.1 Examples of devices that represent state of the art in medicine
+Routine uses of state of the art devices according to the intended use in EU healthcare facilities in line with current clinical practice can help illustrate what state of the art means.
+Examples of such devices are shown in the table below along with the rationale whereby they are still state of the art and in clinical practice.
+Any changes to the manufacturer's intended purpose need to be supported by clinical evidence.
+Similarly, changes to the manufacturer's intended purpose of a product may help ensure that the device remains state of the art.
+IFU should reflect the updated intended purpose.

 Examples Rationale Creatine Kinase (CK-MB) Troponins (T or I isoform) have replaced CK-MB for the diagnosis of acute myocardial infarction (AMI).
 This could lead to the view that CK-MB is no longer state of the art in medicine.
-However, CK-MB is clinically still useful and routinely used 1) in hospitals that have no access to troponins and 2) in hospitals applying troponins to assess re-infarction, i.e., a 2 nd AMI episode that is challenging to diagnose due to the longer half-life of troponins.
+However, CK-MB is clinically still useful and routinely used 1) in hospitals that have no access to troponins and 2) in hospitals applying troponins to assess re-infarction, i.e. a 2nd AMI episode that is challenging to diagnose due to the longer half-life of troponins.
+A CK-MB assay with a revised intended purpose may reflect state of the art provided this is supported by sufficient clinical evidence.
 Conventional troponin (non-high sensitivity) High sensitivity troponin assays have become the gold standard for the diagnosis of acute myocardial infarction (AMI).
 In conjunction with other medical information, they allow for early rule in / out of AMI.
 This could lead to the view that conventional troponins devices are no longer state of the art in medicine.
-However, conventional troponin is clinically still useful and routinely used in in settings where high-sensitivity troponins are not available, e.g. Point of Care settings, and particularly for ruling in AMI.
-Antimicrobial Sensibility Testing (AST) Agar dilution or broth microdilution (BMD) are well established methods for the purpose of determination of the minimum inhibitory concentration; the breakpoints change regularly according to the guidelines of CLSI and EUCAST in order to answer to epidemiological environment and patient care practices.
-Despite the change of breakpoints, when products' performances remain correlated with the reference method (BMD), the device continues to be state of the art.
+However, conventional troponin is clinically still useful and routinely used in some settings where high-sensitivity troponins are not available, e.g. Point of Care settings, and particularly for ruling in AMI.
+A conventional troponin assay labelled to reflect this new intended purpose might be considered to be state of the art.
+Antimicrobial Sensibility Testing (AST) Agar dilution or broth microdilution are well established methods for the purpose of determination of the minimum inhibitory concentration.
+The breakpoints for such change regularly according to CLSI and EUCAST guidelines.
+Manufacturers are required to be vigilant and assess how the new breakpoints influence the test results.
+If the interpretation of the test result is irrespective of the new breakpoint, the device continues to be state of the art.